apache/trafficserver/doc/admin-guide/plugins/maxmind_acl.en.rst

       - [US, ".*\\.txt"]  # Because these get parsed you must escape the escape of the ``.`` in order to have it be escaped in the regex, resulting in ".*\.txt"
       - [US, ".*\\.mp3"]

+In order to load an updated configuration while ATS is running you will have to touch or modify the remap.config file in order to initiate a plugin reload to pull in any changes.

 Rules
 =====